MovieAugur/Docs/README.md

 Other files in this repository
 ====
-The other files in this repository are as follows. xyz contains the decision tree for the complete training set of 391 movies.
+The other files in this repository are as follows.
+Classification Tree contains the decision tree for the complete training set of 391 movies.
 Because of space constraints, the report itself contains a smaller decision tree.

 Other repositories
 ====